ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Install Ballerina

+1. Go to http://www.ballerinalang.org and click **Download**.
-1. Download Ballerina from http://www.ballerinalang.org and unzip it on your computer.
+1. Download the Ballerina Tools distribution and unzip it on your computer.
+Ballerina Tools includes the Ballerina runtime plus the visual editor (Composer) and other tools.
-1. Add the Ballerina `/bin` directory to your $PATH environment variable so that you can run the Ballerina commands from anywhere.
+1. Add the `<ballerina_home>/bin` directory to your $PATH environment variable so that you can run the Ballerina commands from anywhere.

+>NOTE: Throughout this documentation, `<ballerina_home>` refers to the Ballerina directory you just installed.

 ## Run HelloWorld